KateHamada/KateHamada.github.io/projects/apple.md

 <img class="img-fluid" src="/img/tcp header.png">
 Apple.com recreation

-This project is a C++ project that I created in ICS 212 programming structure in spring 2025 that reads a 20 byte TCP header from a binary file.
-Once read, it extracts information like source and destination ports, sequence numbers, acknowledgement numbers, and active flags.
-Then it's printed so that the user can read understand what the file contains.
-The program is also able to create a response header by taking an existing request header and make modifcations like swapping the source and destination ports, etc.
+I created this project in ICS 314 Software Engineering 1 in October 2025 that was my attempt at recreating part of the apple.com website that constantly changes so it most likely won't look like what the website looks like now.
+This project used HTML, CSS, React, and Bootstrap.

-I was also the sole developer for this project and so I implemented the read and write functions as well as the print and make header function.
-I wrote the logic to correctly discern the binary data into readable summary of the TCP head.
-I also wrote a function where I modified only specific bits within a bite.
+I was also the sole developer for this project and so I implemented the entire website by myself.

-Somethings I learned from this project was how to use fstream in order to read binary files as well as bitwise operators in order to modify specific sections of the byte.
-I also learned how to interpret and convert multi-byte binary data into meaningful numbers.
+Somethings I learned from this project was...

-Here is the project: <a href="https://github.com/KateHamada/TCP-Header-Responder.git">TCP Header Responder</a>
+Here is the project: <a href="https://github.com/KateHamada/TCP-Header-Responder.git](https://github.com/KateHamada/apple-recreation">Apple Reaction</a>